The forest-spirit joined her moments after Neoma roused at moonrise and changed to human, and she looked pleased.

 They finally decided that Talir was bright enough for the next step.

 Hickory held out a hand to stop Neoma from picking up one of the rather rough but serviceable baskets she’d constructed.
 “Wait.
 I already asked for help.
 What we need will be much closer than you think.”

 “What?
 There are no clay deposits right near my house.
 We already checked.
 There’s no sand, either.
 It’s all loam over rock.”

 Hickory only smiled, and turned in a slow circle.
 “I think right about… there, the ground feels different.”
 She walked over to the spot, and dug a hand into the earth.
 “Clay,” she said in satisfaction.
 A few feet away, she checked again.
 “Sand—very fine, as you asked.
 Thank you, Valeyan, you’ve saved us the worst of the effort.”

 “You’re welcome,” Valeyan said, from the direction of the oak—his voice was deep, Neoma noticed this time, almost a rumbling.
 The voice of the earth itself.
 She spun around, almost bowed her head, then reminded herself that he’d told her not to.

 “Thank you, earthborn.
 I would not have asked…”

-He smiled.
+He smiled, diamond eyes sparkling with more than moonlight.
 “I know.
 As miracles go, however, this isn’t such a large one.
 I’ve only saved you finding and transporting the heavier materials, not the rest of the work involved.”